acalvarez86/Family-Blog/Blog_Page/georgetown-duplex.md

 title: Georgetown Duplex
 menu_order: 4
 post_status: publish
-post_excerpt: The second property we bought was a duplex.
+post_excerpt: The second property we bought was this Georgetown duplex.
 We had decided to get into the real estate world and, after considering our options, we both agreed on the best strategy we should pursue.
 post_date: 2022-01-12 20:14:59
 taxonomy:
     category: